 Field-hunting tip

-Look in hydrothermal polymetallic veins country — that is the host setting where cobaltneustädtelite typically forms.
+Look in hydrothermal polymetallic veins country, the host setting where cobaltneustädtelite typically forms.
 If you start seeing arsenopyrite, bismuth, pharmacosiderite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.